MLA International Bibliography with Full Text

 Valuable Full-Text Content for Research

 The active, full-text, non-open access journal retail value (USD) of MLA International Bibliography with Full Text is $256,623.79.
+See the list of all full-text titles.

 In addition to the full-text journal collection, MLA International Bibliography with Full Text includes all the content and features of the MLA International Bibliography, including: